 The donated supplies and paint arrived, the scaffolding was set up, and a great number of volunteers worked tirelessly to accomplish our goal of painting the school over the weekend.
 The entire project showed the love and dedication the parishioners have for the parish and the school.
 It was an accomplishment that, not only the volunteers would be talking about for years to come, but everyone who stepped into the school.
 It was great to hear the excitement as the students came to school Monday morning.

 Lastly, before we finished on Sunday evening, Father Winters walked into the school, shook his head and smiled at all the volunteers.
 We all knew we got his “stamp of approval” on accomplishing a great parish project.

 Kathleen Linsenmeyer’s Story

-After graduating St. Clement school in 1931, in the depths of the Depression, the idea of attending Cathedral Latin High School was an impossible dream.
-That is, unit Father Schmit promised to pay the tuition for any boy who would strive hard and bring a good report card to him for approval.
+After graduating from St. Clement School in 1931, in the depths of the Depression, the idea of attending Cathedral Latin High School was an impossible dream.
+That is, until Father Schmit promised to pay the tuition for any boy who would strive hard and bring a good report card to him for approval.

 Barb Pollock’s (“Miss Barbara”) Story

 St.Clement is FAMILY!
 I went to school there, taught there for 43 years (5 as co-principal) until we merged into LCA where I was for one year.
 St. Clement supported me when mom died, allowed me to volunteer when needed and be a Eucharistic Minister.
 Now that I’m homebound, they’re still here.
 Mrs. Caja brings me Communion and Sue Simmons keeps me up to date.
 I have been blessed with special friends from this spiritual family.
 This parish family is unique in so many ways!
 What a blessing they are in my life!

 Sarah Reinwald’s Story